Volksdeutsche: Collaboration with the Nazis

 Before and during World War II, some ethnic Germans gathered around local Nazi organizations (sponsored financially by the German Foreign Office), actively supported the Nazis in countries such as Czechoslovakia, Poland and Yugoslavia.
 During the social and economic tensions of the Great Depression, some had begun to feel aggrieved with their minority status.
-They participated in espionage, sabotage and other fifth column means in their countries of origin, trained and commanded by Abwehr.
+They participated in espionage, sabotage and other fifth column means in their countries of origin, trained and commanded by the Abwehr.
 In November 1938 Nazi Germany organized German paramilitary units made out German minority members in Polish Pomerania that were to engage in diversion, sabotage as well as political murder and ethnic cleansing upon German invasion of Poland.

-Reich intelligence actively recruited ethnic Germans, and the Nazi secret service "SicherheitsDienst" (SD) formed them as early as October 1938 into armed unit that were to serve Nazi Germany.
+Reich intelligence actively recruited ethnic Germans, and the Nazi secret service SicherheitsDienst (SD) formed them as early as October 1938 into armed unit that were to serve Nazi Germany.

 Historian Matthias Fiedler typified ethnic German collaborationists as former "nobodies" whose major occupation was the expropriation of Jewish property.
 Heinrich Himmler remarked that whatever objections ethnic Germans might have against serving in the Waffen-SS, they would be conscripted in any case.
 According to head of recruitment for the Waffen SS, Gottlob Berger, no one in Germany or elsewhere cared for what happened to the ethnic Germans anyway, which made recruitment easy forced upon ethnic German communities.

 Among the indigenous populations in the Nazi-occupied lands, Volksdeutsche became a term of ignominy.

 During the early years of the Second World War, before the US entered the war, a small number of Americans of German origin returned to Germany; generally they were immigrants or children of immigrants, rather than descendants of migrations more distant in time.
 Some of these enlisted and fought in the German army.